 Vertigo is one of the most common symptoms a person can experience, and yet there is a lot that people are unaware of when it comes to this false sensation of movement.
-If you or a loved one is battling chronic or recurrent vertigo, here are some of the things you need to know that may surprise you.
+If you or a loved one is battling vertigo, here are some of the things you need to know.

 The Ears Play a Major Role in Balance and Spatial Orientation

-The vestibular system is one of the main contributors when the brain is collecting information about balance and the world around us.
+The vestibular system is one of the main contributors when the brain is collecting information about balance.
 There are tiny crystals floating in the fluid inside the inner ear canals that help your body to determine where it is in relation to the ground and the rest of the world around it.
 The vestibular nerve, or eighth cranial nerve, brings that information to the brain so it can be processed.
 Anything that affects this vestibular system can lead to vertigo.

 Some Vertigo Causes Are in the Central Nervous System